AnInsaneJimJam/Chainlink-Chromion/README.md

 6. **Verification**

-   * Chainlink Any API (external adapter or oracle) checks off-chain truth (e.g., obituary database).
+   * Chainlink Any API checks off-chain truth from Simulated Govt Database

      * If **testator is confirmed deceased**: